fustigatedcat/heystk/README.md

 *TODO*: The Engine-API should also provide an ability to download the agents configuration thus making it a simpler configuration mechansim.

-## Engine *TODO*
+## Engine
 This application reads from the Queue, pushes into a short term database and processes the records in it.
 The application should have a set of rules for handling correlation and plugins.
 Any number of engines should be runnable to support a wider scale if more normalizations are being processed.
 Each rule which fires will have a corresponding action, actions are actually plug-ins which can be developed and deployed for an unlimited amount of functionality.
-Some built-in actions:

-* Drop
-* Store Long Term Storage
-* Correlate
+The engine should have the ability to correlate normalizations together based on the short term database.
+When a rule fires (which is not a correlation rule) the specified actions will fire.

 A rule can fire multiple actions however, a Normalization can only match one rule though.

-## Action Plug-Ins *TODO*
+## Action Plug-Ins
 These plug-ins will be responsible for handling actions when a specific rule fires.
 Some concepts are as follows but can be developed by request.

+* Store Long Term Storage
 * Call into remote API
 * Send E-Mail
 * Create 'ticket'